 List of most century in tests shows lot closer race than similar one in one day internationals (ODI or one day matches).
-Sachin Tendulkar is leader in both the lists but he's closing in on 50 hundreds while no other batsman internationally has even reached 30 mark.
+Sachin Tendulkar is leader in both the lists and finished one short of 50 hundreds whereas no other batsman internationally has even gone past 30 mark.

-Ricky Ponting of Australia is the second front runner but his one day form seems to have dipped in recent times while aging Sri Lankan opener = Sanath Jayasuriya, man with 28 centuries, has retired.
+Ricky Ponting of Australia is the second front runner but his one day form dipped before he retired from all formats while aging Sri Lankan opener = Sanath Jayasuriya, man with 28 centuries, is long time off international arena.

 Sourav Ganguly was another prolific century maker in the format but he quit after 22 while Herschelle Gibbs holds the record most centuries in one day matches for South Africa but he too is past his prime.